You can call the Linksys MR9600 a dual-band version of the Linksys MX5 Velop AX mesh router, and Belkin won’t mind that one bit.

 I couldn’t make any of my old devices (a couple of Wi-Fi 4 and 802.11g devices) work with the Linksys MR9600.
 That was partly because the router no longer supported older Wi-Fi security types, including WPA and WEP.

-One the one hand, as mentioned above, the router’s Wi-Fi seems to favor the Mixed (or compatible) mode deliberately.
+On the one hand, as mentioned above, the router’s Wi-Fi seems to favor the Mixed (or compatible) mode deliberately.
 On the other, it outright doesn’t support legacy devices, which are precisely those that would benefit from the backward compatibility.

 Fast NAS performance

-Despite the little hiccups I got with portable drives mentioned above, I was quite happy with the router’s NAS performance.
+Despite the little hiccups I got with the portable drives mentioned above, I was quite happy with the router’s NAS performance.

 I tested it with both the Crucial X8 and WD My Passport SSD.
-Via a Gigabit connection, the router consistently registered the sustained copy speed of more than 110 MB/s for reading and almost 100 MB/s for writing.
+Via a Gigabit connection, the router consistently registered a sustained copy speed of more than 110 MB/s for reading and almost 100 MB/s for writing.
 These were faster than many routers of similar specs.

 Other than file sharing, the MR9600 doesn’t have much else to offer as a mini NAS server.
 But if you’re looking to do casual file sharing, it has enough.
 Just make sure you use a new external drive with it.